 She eventually got to such a low point that she turned to professionals for help.
-After a year of hard work, she rebalanced herself and overcame her depression.
+After a year of hard work, she overcame her depression.
 Much of what she had to do was start putting herself first.
 She had to figure out what activities she wanted to pursue … not for her family but for herself.

 One thing she loved to do was to sing.
 While she now drove her kids around to their choir practices, she no longer was singing in a group herself.
 So she joined a choir and added the joy of singing back to her life.
 Each step took time; it wasn’t easy but it paid off.

 A boy at the school where my husband teaches wasn’t as fortunate.
 Tragically his mother committed suicide.
 The family struggled to cope.
 It’s extremely difficult for any child to handle a parent’s death and even more challenging when that death is a suicide.

 Taking care of yourself is essential for your wellness.
 When you are feeling good, you can be at your best for your family.
 When you take care of yourself, you set an excellent example for your kids.

 What types of thoughts and behaviors lead to wellness?
 Which ones tend to lead to illness?
 Here are a few to consider:

 Which statements cause you to pause?
 Are there any changes you might want to make to support your wellness?
 Focusing on your wellness is a lifetime commitment.
 There will be times when you find it easy to be calm and centered.
 At other times, it will take tremendous effort to move there from a place of worry and fear.

 How can you figure out what you most need?

 A place deep within you knows what you need.
 It’s hard to hear your own wise inner voice with the TV or computer on.
 You really need to quiet down and slow down.